 - Always supervise bathtime

-Believe it or not, there is a lot of support for the less is more line of thinking when it comes to babies and baths.
+Believe it or not, there’s a lot of support for the ‘less is more’ approach when it comes to babies and baths.
 So why and when should you go against your natural instinct to keep your kiddo squeaky clean?

 - Reduce bath time to 3-5 minutes per soak

 - Put away the soap for a while, and just use plain water